Skip to main content

 Alongside the communities we serve, we work for systemic change to end the disproportionate violence, trauma, and inequities experienced by BIPOC communities.
 Tubman remains committed to this work as it is fundamental to our mission of safety, hope, and healing for everyone.

-Tubman’s Strategic Plan is our roadmap, showing where we want to go in the future as a nonprofit organization.
+Tubman’s strategic plan is our roadmap, showing where we want to go in the future as a nonprofit organization.
 It is defined by our four strategic directions or the four main areas in which we will focus our energy and goals.
 Each strategic direction has success indicators guiding where we aim to be at the end of the three-year plan.
-Annual goals are set in order to drive the agency towards meeting those success indicators.
-We also have a concurrent three-year Racial Equity Plan outlining how we are striving towards an anti-racist culture.
+Annual goals are set to drive the agency towards meeting those success indicators.
+The goals of our strategic plan must be advanced through a racial equity lens, with a focus on diversity, inclusion, belonging, and access across all identities.

 Strategic Directions: